Moonstroke/Once/README.md

 ### Thread-safety

-The class is fully thread-safe: initialization of the value by one thread will be immediately visible to others (no race condition).
+The base class, `StableField`, is not safe for concurrent use.
+Its derived class `SharedStableField`, on the other hand, is fully thread-safe: initialization of the value by one thread will be immediately visible to others (no race condition).
 Thus instances can be shared among threads without the need for external synchronization.
+This distinction in behavior allows to avoid the synchronization overhead when it is not required, or to enable explicitly concurrency-safe behavior, when it is actually intended.

+The API (i.e. public methods) for both classes is the same, which means that a thread-unsafe instance can be made thread-safe (or vice-versa) simply by changing the class with which it is initialized; this design of enabling behavior though polymorphism was deemed preferable to a method-based one (that is, provide a single class which defines two sets of methods: one thread-safe and the other not, of which respectively `get` and `getShared` for instance) because it limits the selection of a behavior to a single location.

 ### Full test coverage